Covid 19 coronavirus: No new cases - now 24 days without Covid-19

 New Zealand moved to alert level 1 on Monday evening last week, June 8, with life returning to normal for many.

-Super Rugby Aotearoa kicked off on Saturday night with the Highlanders defeating the Chiefs in Dunedin 28-27 and the Blues downed the Hurricanes in Auckland yesterday 30-20.
+Super Rugby Aotearoa kicked off on Saturday night with the Highlanders defeating the Chiefs in Dunedin 28-27, while the Blues downed the Hurricanes 30-20 in Auckland yesterday.

-The return of live sport in New Zealand also saw the return of crowds, with over 20,000 attending the game in Dunedin and 43,000, a sell-out, in Auckland.
+The return of live sport in New Zealand also saw the return of crowds, with more than 20,000 attending the game in Dunedin and 43,000, a sell-out, in Auckland.

-Close to 2500 tests for Covid-19 were completed yesterday, the Ministry of Health confirmed, bringing the number of total completed tests 310,297.

-Meanwhile, the NZ Covid Tracer has now recorded 554,000 registrations - an increase of 2000 since Saturday.